 Understanding how resources affect your service and deciding how much of each you’ll need is the second most important decision you can make when getting online (behind choosing the perfect provider!).

 Much like choosing a reliable family car, you need to ensure that what you’re buying has enough room to fit everybody comfortably.
-Web hosting really isn’t any different; you need to make sure that the resources meet your requirements and can handle some unexpected changes every now and then.
+Web hosting really isn’t any different; you need to ensure that the resources meet your requirements and handle unexpected changes now and then.

-With that in mind, here’s a quick introduction into the resources that help keep your website online!
+With that in mind, here’s a quick introduction to the resources that help keep your website online!

-The larger the capacity of the hosting accounts CPU the more data it can process.
+The larger the capacity of the hosting accounts CPU, the more data it can process.
 Each server consists of multiple CPU’s.
-These are split amongst the shared hosting plans in the form of vCPU’s and are represented in our packages as percentages.
+These are split amongst the shared hosting plans in vCPU’s and are represented in our packages as percentages.
 100% CPU is 1x vCPU and 200% is 2x vCPU.

-The amount of memory you need differs greatly between websites and can be affected by things like the plugins, design, and the number simultaneous users.
-Running out of memory can result in 500 errors for your visitors and can negatively impact your website’s functionality.
+The amount of memory you need differs greatly between websites and can be affected by plugins, design, and the number of simultaneous users.
+Running out of memory can result in 500 errors for your visitors and negatively impact your website’s functionality.

-Using tools such as the built-in ‘CPU and concurrent usage’ tool can be used to track your website’s memory usage and can be a helpful way of determining whether you need to ugrade your resources and see if you’ve managed to hit any limits in the past few hours (or days).
+Using tools such as the built-in ‘CPU and concurrent usage’ tool can be used to track your website’s memory usage.
+They can be a helpful way of determining whether you need to upgrade your resources and see if you’ve managed to hit any limits in the past few hours (or days).

-We’ve posted a detailed blog that explains inodes (here) however, in summary, inodes are responsible for maintaining all your files and folders information, such as the owner, size, permissions and an array of other important info responsible for ensuring the site runs and can access what it needs and when.
+We’ve posted a detailed blog that explains inodes; however, in summary, inodes are responsible for maintaining all your files and folders information, such as the owner, size, permissions and an array of other important info responsible for ensuring the site runs and can access what it needs and when.

 Your inode count is always equal to the number of files and folders you have within your cPanel service.
 This includes images, data, and configuration files (as well as emails).

-The read and write speed of your service covers processes such as third-party backup plugins and any other program or script that generates or reads data.
+Your service’s read and write speed covers processes such as third-party backup plugins and any other program or script that generates or reads data.
 Our new SSD drives allow for a more stable, higher I/O speed for all users on the shared hosting environment.